Current status of the light neutralino thermal dark matter in the phenomenological MSSM: Impact of light staus on the spectrum

 Our analysis is for a 100\% branching fraction of Higgsinos to the $WZ$ final state.
 Experimental collaborations also quote their exclusion boundaries assuming 100\% branching to a specific final state and a particular mass hierarchy.
 The prospects of the presence of other light SUSY particles might also affect the collider constraints on Higgsinos, if the latter decay into the former with significant branching fractions.
 One such possibility which we mention in our paper is the presence of light staus having masses between the Bino-like LSP and Higgsinos, which are still allowed by the searches at LHC\,\cite{ATLAS:2019gti} (also see Fig.\,\ref{fig:stau_smod} in Appendix\,\ref{app:stau_smod}).

 In order to study the impact of light staus on the exclusion limit of Higgsinos, we perform a scan over the Higgsino-RH stau parameter space, where we fix the Bino mass parameter at 60\,GeV and vary $\mu$ in the range [$100$-$1000$]\,GeV and $M_{\tilde{e}_{3R}}$ in the range [85-500]\,GeV.
 Fig.\,\ref{fig:higgsino_stau_smod} shows the $R$-values of the present anaylses as implemented in \texttt{SmodelS} in the plane of mass of the Higgsino-like neutralino and the lightest stau.
 We present the result for a range of masses where the Higgsino can kinematically decay to final states involving stau leptons for tan\,$\beta=5$ ({\it left}) and tan\,$\beta=20$ ({\it right}).
-The points marked in {\it red} are already excluded, i.e., have a $R$-value greater than unity.
+The points marked in {\it red} are already excluded, i.e., have a $R$-value greater than unity\,\footnote{There is a narrow allowed band around Higgsino masses of 500\,GeV in the {\it left panel} of Fig.\,\ref{fig:higgsino_stau_smod}, where all the points have $R$-values greater than 0.9.
+These are very close to the exclusion limit.
+This region falls in the gap of two separate analyses $-$ \texttt{CMS-SUS-20-001}\,\cite{CMS:2020bfa} and \texttt{ATLAS-SUSY-2018-41}\,\cite{ATLAS:2021yqv}.
+The first analysis involves leptons in the final state sensitive to smaller Higgsino masses, while the second one uses boosted hadronically decaying bosons, which is sensitive to higher masses.}.
 We observe that the presence of such light staus affect the exclusion limit of Higgsino NLSPs.
 The impact of light RH staus become stronger for higher tan\,$\beta$ values where the branching of Higgsinos to stau leptons increase, thereby, weakening the result.

 Subsequently, we study the prospect of a \texttt{XGBOOST} based analysis for benchmark points where we have a light stau, which are still allowed by the SUSY searches implemented in \texttt{SModelS-2.3.0}.
 We select four benchmarks $-$ from the $Z$ and $h$ funnel regions of $\mu>0$ and $\mu<0$, each.
 These are listed in Table\,\ref{tab:benchmarks_stau} with the relevant soft parameters.
 BP5 and BP6 correspond to the light Higgsino benchmarks studied in the previous section (BP2 and BP3 in Table\,\ref{tab:benchmarks}) to which we add a light stau with a physical mass around 90\,GeV.
 Due to light RH staus, a region of parameter space in the previously excluded $Z$ funnel for positive $\mu$ opens up, and survives both LZ and electroweakino direct search bounds.
 We select a benchmark from this region, called BP7, with moderate Higgsino mass around 500\,GeV and a very light stau with $M_{\tilde{e}_{3R}}=85$\,GeV.
 For the $h$ funnel of $\mu>0$, Higgsinos up to 850\,GeV masses were excluded for a 100\% branching to the LSP.
 If RH staus are brought below the Higgsino, then Higgsinos around 500\,GeV masses can still satisfy the collider limits for particular masses of the RH stau, like with $M_{\tilde{e}_{3R}}=150$\,GeV, which we choose as BP8.